Santiago to Bariloche

 ‘The Man’ himself is fascinating.
 Equally loved and hated around the world we will learn how 'Che become this both iconic and horrific figure.

-Our crossings will be buttressed between the volcanoes, lakes and thermal springs that abound this magical place.
-After which, we will kiss goodbye to the Cordilleran peaks, as we meander between the spectacular, rocky coast line and the delectable delights of the country’s finest wine regions.
-After four challenging and spiritually uplifting weeks, we will enter the city of Santiago, which sprawls below the highest peak outside the Himalayas; a fitting salute to the thirty thousand vertical meters climbed, during an odyssey that defies adjectival parameters!
+After meandering between the spectacular, rocky coast line and the delectable delights of the country’s finest wine regions we head inland where our Andean crossings will be buttressed between the volcanoes, lakes and thermal springs that abound this magical place.
+After four challenging and spiritually uplifting weeks, we will roll then sail into Bariloche, in the heart of Argentinian Patagonia; a fitting finale to the twenty-five thousand vertical meters climbed, during an odyssey that defies adjectival parameters!

 Come and join Max, your tour leader and creator of this epic adventure on its inaugural tour in 2018.

-Stage 1 - Bariloche -> San Martin de Los Andes -> Lonquimay
+Stage 1 - Santiago -> Concepción -> Lonquimay

 - Visit and swim if you dare in the chilling waterfall of Salto Los Indios!